 After the ceremonial Groundbreaking on June 20, 2019, ground preparations, demolitions, and excavation began in earnest.
 We note that The Ursuline School seal was carefully removed from the floor of the lobby and preserved in the staging area.
-The JB Commons pavers and the senior path have also been safeguarded.
+The JB Commons pavers and the senior path were also safeguarded.

 The first concrete was poured on October 1, 2019.
 Foundation walls were then formed.
 The second concrete pour was on October 28, 2019.
 The next exciting step was the steel beams going up, before Thanksgiving.
 The steel decking was mounted.
 On January 14, 2020 the cement floor was poured and cement steps were formed; later that month the roof trusses were installed.
 In February 2020, the roof was put in place and the new spaces began to be enclosed.